The 3 Logo Variations Your Small Business Needs

 ERIN KELLY-SULLIVAN

 When you bring someone in to help with your business you really want them to understand your needs.
 My time as a PT gives me that background to truly understand your business, your target audience, and the field.
-If you want to work with someone who gets you, my speciality is helping fellow physical therapists, strength coaches, and anyone in the health and performance field reach their branding goals.
+If you want to work with someone who gets you, my specialty is helping fellow physical therapists, strength coaches, and anyone in the health and performance field reach their branding goals.

 WANT MORE HELP LIKE THIS?
 FOLLOW ALONG ON INSTAGRAM: